Header photo: Madagascar day gecko Ⓒ David Clode on Unsplash

 About the Critical Ecosystem Partnership Fund

-CEPF is a joint initiative of l‘Agence Française de Développement, Conservation International (CI), the European Union, the Global Environment Facility, the Government of Japan and the World Bank.
+The Critical Ecosystem Partnership Fund (CEPF) is a joint initiative of l’Agence Française de Développement (AFD), Conservation International, the European Union, the Fondation Hans Wilsdorf, the Global Environment Facility, the Government of Japan and the World Bank.
+A fundamental goal is to ensure civil society is engaged in biodiversity conservation.

 Madagascar and the Indian Ocean Islands Biodiversity Hotspot